Stencyl/stencylpedia/chapter-d/engine-extensions.md

 #### My blocks look wrong or my game doesn't load.

-If your custom blocks don't load, don't come out right or prevent your game from loading at all, again, open up the Log Viewer before you load up your game to see if any errors.
+If your custom blocks don't load, don't come out right or prevent your game from loading at all, again, open up the Log Viewer before you load up your game to see if there are any errors.
 You probably goofed up in the [custom block portion](http://www.stencyl.com/help/view/adding-blocks/).

 #### Asking for Help